arketec/wandofenlivingment/examples/vanilla/README.md

 ### Vanilla datapack example

-Copy all folders and files under minecraft/ (including minecraft/) into the root of your minecraft save file under saves/WORLDNAME/datapacks
+Zip up all folders and files under mypack/ (including mypack/) into the root of your minecraft save file under saves/WORLDNAME/datapacks

 Folder structure should look like this: